newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/certified-interior-designer.md

 * Name and contact information for one professional reference
 * Name and contact information for two personal references
 * CLARB examination records (sent directly to the Committee)
+* Supporting documentation (like police records) if you answered ‘Yes” to any questions of criminal history or moral character
 * Pay any fees associated with the certification

 > **Once completed, you will have:**